CaliKane/ScriptObservatory/README.md

 -------

 Near-term:
- - Add support to track parent URL
+ - ~~Add support to track parent URL~~
+ - Set up backend on https://scriptobservatory.org
+ - Set up a robobrowser to collect data from popular sites & look for bugs
+ - Fix/finalize parent URL tracking setup
  - Support embedded script tags
+ - Add filter to webpage to let users search by Parent URL, Script URL, and Hash values
+ - Add filter to webpage to let users select data from specific date ranges
+ - Add "by_script" view to webpage
  - Support batching uploads
  - Expand Privacy documentation
+ - Update/clean README & all documentation

 Long-term:
- - Expand to collect data on _all_ web objects
+ - Expand to collect data on _all_ web objects?
  - Don't interfere with other extensions / ad-blockers
  - Add visualizations for server's data
+ - Improve scalability of backend design

 Contributing
 ------------